Impact Stories

 Welch has been in long-term recovery from substance use and alcohol disorder and has been sober and in recovery now for more than three years.
 After being on this path for three years, his decision to choose to pursue his degrees at KSU was driven in part by KSU’s very strong Collegiate Recovery Community (CRC).
 In fact, KSU’s program is the largest in the Southeast.
 Welch applied on a “whim” because it was his first year of sobriety and he “wanted to feel supported and have a community.”
 He found exactly that at KSU and has become very actively engaged in the community.
 He will be heading to Italy to study abroad and then will continue his mission to complete his double major degree.

-Jose Lugo, Junior, Political Science major
+Jose Lugo, Junior, Political Science Major

 Jose Lugo credits a supportive partner, encouraging parents, and generous scholarships with keeping him focused and committed to earning his degree in political science.
 At 35, Lugo is at KSU’s Norman J. Radow College of Humanities and Social Sciences to finish a degree he started many years ago.
 Although he continues to budget very carefully to pay for his education, being the first-ever recipient of the Dr. Simon Sukumar Memorial Scholarship, which is specifically for students in the Norman J. Radow College of Humanities and Social Sciences who are majoring in Political Science, has been a big relief.
 He says money, like for most people, is an issue.
 Receiving the scholarship means he can relax knowing he “can apply the scholarship to next semester.”